corda/samples-kotlin/Tokens/tokentofriend/README.md

 ```
 ./gradlew runUSWest1Server
 ```
 After both servers started, go to localhost:10050 to issue a token and localhost:10053 to experience the retrieve.
-(The reason it is two different site is that communiticating among multiple local server is prohibit by CORS policy.
+(The reason it is two different site is that communicating among multiple local server is prohibited by CORS policy.
 In production environment, we do not need to go to a different site for retrieve.)